Superman (1978 film): Plot

 Criminal mastermind Lex Luthor discovers a joint U.S. Army/U.S. Navy missile test and plots to target the San Andreas Fault with reprogrammed missiles, though one is misdirected by his bumbling assistant, Otis.
 Suspecting Superman's interference, Lex identifies a Kryptonian meteorite, lethal to Superman.
 With Otis and his girlfriend Eve Teschmacher, Lex retrieves it and traps Superman in his lair, revealing his plan to sink the western U.S., making his desert land prime coastline.
-He weakens Superman using the meteor, now known as Kryptonite, and informs him of the misdirected missile set for Hackensack, New Jersey.
+He weakens Superman using the meteorite, now known as Kryptonite, and informs him of the misdirected missile set for Hackensack, New Jersey.

-Concerned for her mother in Hackensack, Teschmacher frees Superman, urging him to first stop the eastbound missile.
+Concerned for her mother in Hackensack, Eve frees Superman, urging him to first stop the eastbound missile.
 He sends it to space but misses the westbound missile, which triggers severe earthquakes in California, endangering landmarks like the Golden Gate Bridge and Hoover Dam.
 Superman counteracts the devastation by mending the fault line.
 As Superman rescues others, Lois is trapped in her car by an aftershock, suffocating before he can save her.
-Distraught and enraged over his failure to save Lois, Superman disregards Jor-El's warning against altering history.
-Heeding Jonathan's belief in his purpose, he flies around Earth, reversing time to prevent Lois's death and the missile's destruction.
+Distraught and enraged over his failure to save Lois, he disregards Jor-El's warning against altering history.
+Heeding Jonathan's belief in his purpose, Superman accelerates around Earth, traveling back in time to prevent Lois's death and the missile's detonation.
 After saving the West Coast, he imprisons Luthor and Otis, then soars into the sunrise.